-pen and dark brown ink, brown wash on brown laid paper
+pen and dark brown ink, brown wash, heightened with white on brown laid paper

 Gift of Miss Susan Dwight Bliss